Using projects for IaC deployments

 Deployable architectures

-Projects provide governance and management for deployable architectures, which are infrastructure as code templates.
+Projects provide governance and management for deployable architectures, which are templates designed to embrace an infrastructure as code approach to managing deployments.
 Custom deployable architectures can be developed by using the tooling of your choice and can be added to a private catalog in the IBM Cloud console.
 You must select Deployable Architecture as the type of product that you are onboarding for it to be used with projects.

 Project tooling